 At a bare bones minimum, you should make a 24-month commitment to your network marketing business.
 What does this mean?
 It means that you work your business at least one hour a day, six days a week for 24 months before you question your decision or explore other options.

 If you dabble with something or just try it out for a few months, you shouldn’t even begin!
 You won’t become successful by luck.
 You can’t quit something you haven’t even started.
 Give yourself a fair chance to succeed.
 Three to 12 months is not a fair chance.

 Remember, good things take time.
 Take the long term view.
 Do something every day to build your business.
 Be consistent.
 And never quit.
 It’s true, quitters never win and winners never quit!

 There you have it folks.
-These are three valuable lessons that I learned from the MLM Millionaire, Nathan Ricks.
+These are three valuable lessons that I learned from MLM Millionaire, Nathan Ricks.
 If you’ve never studied this guy before you should.
-He is a wealth of knowledge and the ultimate success story.
+He is a wealth of knowledge and is the ultimate success story.
 He currently has a team of approximately 500,000 people.

 What do you think about these three lessons?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.